akcse16/Reeco/README.md

 ## Running locally

-This commands will start the hot-reloading server npm start
+This command will start the hot-reloading server npm start

 <br/>